yshimizu12/IPMSM-automatic-design/README.md

 - pillow

 ## Architecture
-data: You can download the dataset used for the paper [here](https://ieee-dataport.org/documents/dataset-motor-parameters-ipmsm).
+data: You can download the dataset used for the paper [here](https://ieee-dataport.org/documents/dataset-motor-parameters-ipmsm) or [here](https://www.kaggle.com/datasets/uuuuuuuuu/dataset-motor-parameters-ipmsm).
 [regression](/regression.py): A characteristics prediction model is implemented.
 GAN: See https://github.com/lucidrains/lightweight-gan